“And Jonah began to enter the city on the first day’s walk. Then he cried out and said, “Yet forty days, and Nineveh shall be overthrown!”

 Peter’s conversion record of 3000 coming to Christ on Pentecost was a drop in the bucket compared to what happened in Nineveh.
 Imagine Jonah coming down the streets of Nineveh after staying inside the fish’s belly for three days and nights!
 The gastric juices must have changed his skin and hair.
 He was probably an odd-looking creature.

 Grace always precedes judgment.

 God always gives a period of grace before judgment.
 God willingly forgives.
 He wants to use us no matter what we have done or how many times we did it.
 God is always willing to begin again.
-He delights to restore us to fellowship and to make new use of us.
+He delights in restoring us to fellowship and to make new use of us.
 This is sheer grace.